French Toast Muffins with Blueberries

 How do you make your french toast not soggy?

 To prevent your French toast from being soggy try to use day old bread.
-Stale bread helps to soak up the egg custard mixture.
+Stale or dried bread helps to soak up the egg custard mixture.

 Why do you need milk in French toast?